Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 world where we have to use Git, and that makes the
-Pro Git book a necessity (don't get me wrong—this is actually a great book, it's just that I would rather have spent few weeks of my life improving skills that really matter).
+Pro Git book a necessity (don't get me wrong—this is actually a great book, it's just that I would rather have spent those few weeks of my life improving skills that really matter).

 **[Blood in the Water: The Attica Prison Uprising of 1971 and Its Legacy](https://www.amazon.com/dp/0375423222/)**